Sustainable Every Day Carry Items

 What Exactly is EDC?

 EDC otherwise known as “Every Day Carry” refers to the everyday items carried in our pockets or bag daily.
-Without these items our progress through the day might be affected.
+Without these items, our progress through the day might be affected.
 Keys, a wallet/purse and our phone are critical to travelling safely, purchasing and accessing our home.
-These items must sit in certain pockets of my coat or jeans otherwise I find myself panicking; making sure that I have brought them.
+These items must sit in certain pockets of my coat or jeans; otherwise, I find myself panicking; making sure that I have brought them.

-Alongside our phone, keys and wallet/purse there are plenty of gadgets that can help us function when out of the house.
+Alongside our phone, keys, and wallet/purse, there are plenty of gadgets that can help us function when out of the house.
 In this blog, I will be showcasing some items I like to keep close by.

 🍁

 Do you enjoy reading these stories?
-Please consider subscribing, donating one time via Stripe, Ko-fi or Liberapay.
+Please consider subscribing, donating once via Stripe, Ko-fi or Liberapay.

 Roka Canfield C — Graphite Rucksack (Medium)